amitaifrey/os1-tests/Readme.md

   is the number of seconds it will sleep, printing the time that has passed every two seconds.
-* The tests that are contained in this repository consist of unit tests written for common edge-cases. you have additional test cases that are not checked here, please open a pull request for us with them and we will be happy to add them to the repository.
+* The tests that are contained in this repository consist of unit tests written for common edge-cases.
+If you have additional test cases that are not checked here, please open a pull request for us with them and we will be happy to add them to the repository.